A New Dataset, Poisson GAN and AquaNet for Underwater Object Grabbing: Experiments

 We use some available augmentation methods \cite{Chen2020GridMaskDA,Zhong2017RandomED,Devries2017ImprovedRO,Singh2017HideandSeekFA, Zhang2017mixupBE} which can be used in general object detection to compare with our Poisson GAN.
 Examples are shown in Fig. \ref{aug_comparison}.
-GridMask, RErase, Cutout, and HaS drop image information in different ways and Mixup mixes 2 images up to do augmentation.
-In Table \ref{t7}, UnderwaterNet with our pre-trained model is trained on AUDD in Poisson GAN and on UDD in others and all the models are tested on the UDD test set.
-Baseline means using random flip, random scaling (between 0.6 to 1.3), and cropping to train UnderwaterNet.
+GridMask, RErase, Cutout, and HaS drop image information in different ways and Mixup mixes up two images to take augmentation.
+In Table \ref{t7}, AquaNet with our pre-trained model is trained on AUDD in Poisson GAN and on UDD in other methods.
+All the models are tested on the UDD test set.
+Baseline means using random flip, random scaling (between 0.6 to 1.3), and cropping to train AquaNet.
 In GridMask, RErase, Cutout, and HaS, the corresponding method is first used before using the baseline augmentation mentioned above.
 In Mixup, the baseline augmentation is first used.
 The baseline augmentation is also employed in Poisson GAN.
-Finally, the image is normalized to around zero.
-All the models are trained to convergence.
+Finally, the image is normalized to around zero, and all the models are trained to convergence.

-Among all the methods, information-dropping methods (\emph{i.e.}, GridMask, RErase, Cutout, HaS) perform lower than Baseline because dropping information could make the class-imbalance problem more serious.
-Mixup improves by 2.5\% compared with Baseline on flip testing but still can't compare with Poisson GAN, which achieves the significant improvement (up to 22.7\% compared with Baseline on mAP$_{50}$) and solves the class-imbalance problem to a great extent.
-Moreover, Poisson GAN could also use Mixup to further improve performance.
+Among all the methods, information-dropping methods (\emph{i.e.}, GridMask, RErase, Cutout, HaS) perform worse than than the baseline method because dropping information could make the class-imbalance problem more serious.
+In the flip test, the accuracy of Mixup is improved by 2.5\% compared with Baseline, but there is still a large gap compared with the performance of Poisson GAN.
+Poisson GAN improves the detection accuracy significantly (22.7\% on mAP$_{50}$) compared with Baseline, and solves the class-imbalance problem to a great extent.
+Moreover, Poisson GAN could also use Mixup to further improve the performance and a combination of several augmentation techniques may further improve the performance; we do adopt the combination augmentation strategy in our engineering works.